open-guides/og-aws/README.md

 	-	If you overwrite or delete a object, you’re only guaranteed eventual consistency.
 	-	🔹Note that [until 2015](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-s3-introduces-new-usability-enhancements/), 'us-standard' region had had a weaker eventual consistency model, and the other (newer) regions were read-after-write.
 This was finally corrected — but watch for many old blogs mentioning this!
 	-	In practice, “eventual consistency” usually means within seconds, but expect rare cases of minutes or [hours](http://www.stackdriver.com/eventual-consistency-really-eventual/).
+-	**S3 as a filesystem:**
+	-	In general S3’s APIs have inherent limitations that make S3 hard to use directly as a POSIX-style filesystem while still preserving S3’s own object format.
+For example, appending to a file requires rewriting, which cripples performance, and atomic rename of directories, mutual exclusion on opening files, and hardlinks are impossible.
+	-	[s3fs](https://github.com/s3fs-fuse/s3fs-fuse) is a FUSE filesystem that goes ahead and tries anyway, but it has performance limitations and surprises for these reasons.
+	-	[Riofs](https://github.com/skoobe/riofs) (C) and [Goofys](https://github.com/kahing/goofys) (Go) are more recent efforts that attempt adopt a different data storage format to address those issues, and so are likely improvements on s3fs.
+	-	[S3QL](https://github.com/s3ql/s3ql) ([discussion](https://news.ycombinator.com/item?id=10150684)) is a Python implementation that offers data de-duplication, snap-shotting, and encryption, but only one client at a time.
+	-	[ObjectiveFS](https://objectivefs.com/) ([discussion](https://news.ycombinator.com/item?id=10117506)) is a commercial solution that supports filesystem features and concurrent clients.
 -	If you are primarily using a VPC, consider setting up a [VPC Endpoint](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html) for S3 in order to allow your VPC-hosted resources to easily access it without the need for extra network configuration or hops.
 -	**Cross-region replication:** S3 has [a feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) for replicating a bucket between one region and a another.
 Note that S3 is already highly replicated within one region, so usually this isn’t necessary, except for compliance or latency reasons.